 The primary driver for gaining and dominating Instagram is content.
 Text is a much more complicated thing that requires longer learning.

 Visual information can be processed 60,000 times faster than text and is easier to remember.
 This means your users tend to perceive visual information like images or videos than text.

 Quality is achieved by getting high-resolution photos as well as videos.
-Blurred photos are a great turn off for all audience.
+Blurred photos are a great turn-off for all audiences.